Puerto Rico: Etymology

-The island's name was changed to Porto Rico by the United States after the Treaty of Paris of 1898.
+The name was changed to Porto Rico by the United States after the Treaty of Paris of 1898.
 The anglicized name was used by the U.S. government and private enterprises.
 The name was changed back to Puerto Rico in 1931 by a joint resolution in Congress introduced by Félix Córdova Dávila.
 (Note: In 1932, the U.S. Congress officially back-corrected the former anglicization of Porto Rico into the Spanish name Puerto Rico.
 It had been using the former spelling in its legislative and judicial records since it acquired the archipelago.
 Patricia Gherovici states that both Porto Rico and Puerto Rico were used interchangeably in the news media and documentation before, during, and after the U.S. conquest of the island in 1898.
 The Porto spelling, for instance, was used in the Treaty of Paris, but Puerto was used by The New York Times that same year.
 Nancy Morris clarifies that "a curious oversight in the drafting of the Foraker Act caused the name of the island to be officially misspelled".
 However, Gervasio Luis Garcia traces the Anglicized spelling to a National Geographic article from 1899, after which the spelling was kept by many agencies and entities because of the ethnic and linguistic pride of the English-speaking citizens of the American mainland.)

-The official name of the entity in Spanish is Estado Libre Asociado de Puerto Rico ("Free Associated State of Puerto Rico"), while its official English name is Commonwealth of Puerto Rico.
+The official name in Spanish is Estado Libre Asociado de Puerto Rico ("Free Associated State of Puerto Rico"), while its official English name is Commonwealth of Puerto Rico.
 The Spanish official name was suggested by its architect Luis Muñoz Marín and adopted by a constitutional assembly on July 25, 1952.
 Some authorities have called it a euphemism and have charged that the official name in English of "Commonwealth" constitutes a fig leaf, i.e., associated with the covering up of an act that is actually embarrassing or distasteful with something of innocuous appearance.
-Puerto Rico remains a territory of the United States, exercising substantial internal self-government, but subordinated to the U.S. Constitution in areas such as foreign affairs or defense.
+Puerto Rico remains a colony of the United States, exercising substantial internal self-government but subordinated to the U.S. Constitution in areas such as foreign affairs or defense.
 For this reason, it is not considered to be a full-fledged associated state under either international or U.S. domestic law.